Arpita16/playwright-demotoolshop/README.md

 This repository contains an automated testing framework using Playwright with TypeScript, following the Page Object Model (POM) design pattern.
 It enables efficient test automation for web applications with better maintainability and scalability.

 This Project contains an open source website("https://practicesoftwaretesting.com/") UI testing Framework for HomePage,LoginPage,add a product to cart and checkout process.
+This project also contains API Testing for HomePage to get the list of all products and test the login with valid credentias through loginPage API.

 1.Login to application using the link(("https://practicesoftwaretesting.com/")